-D. Travel Arrangements
+Travel Arrangements

 Travel arrangements must be made with the intent of cost containment to minimize unnecessary expenses to the program/institution.
-The site visit team is asked to use discretion when selecting meals, lodging, transportation, etc., in order to keep program costs down.
+The site visit team is asked to use discretion when selecting meals, lodging, transportation, etc., to keep program costs down.

-NAACLS uses the services of Uniglobe Preferred Travel in facilitating travel arrangements for site visits.
-Upon confirmation of the site visit team, members will be provided contact information for Uniglobe.
-If Team Members are able to secure travel arrangements at a lower cost, and they are able to assume the cost until reimbursed, they are encouraged to make arrangements themselves.
+NAACLS uses the services of Uniglobe Preferred Travel to facilitate travel arrangements for site visits.
+Upon confirmation of the site visit team, members will be provided with contact information for Uniglobe.
+If team members can secure travel arrangements at a lower cost, and they are able to assume the cost until reimbursed, they are encouraged to make arrangements themselves.